greenelab/deep-review/sections/02_intro.md

 employ networks of limited depth.
 We found it valuable to include these as we sought to identify the current contributions of deep learning and to predict its future impact.
-Researchers may employ these shallow learning methods for a number of reasons including:

-1. Shallow networks provide a degree of interpretability that better matches their use case.
-+.
-The available data are insufficient to support deeper architectures, however new datasets that will support deep methods are expected.
-+.
-As building blocks to be combined with other non-neural-network-based approaches at subsequent stages.
+Researchers may employ these shallow learning methods for a number of reasons including: 1) shallow networks provide a degree of interpretability that better matches their use case; 2) the available data are insufficient to support deeper architectures, however new datasets that will support deep methods are expected; or 3) as building blocks to be combined with other non-neural-network-based approaches at subsequent stages.

 Deep learning is a general term for algorithms that employ multi-layer neural networks